shakes76/PatternAnalysis-2023/recognition/mri-super-resolution-network-46991553/README.md

                 └── NC/
                     ├── 218391_78.jpeg
                     └── ...
-    imgs/       # Folder that generated images are saved to config.py   # Hyperparameters and other constants
+    doc/        # Folder for images used in the README imgs/       # Folder that generated images are saved to config.py   # Hyperparameters and other constants
     dataset.py  # Data transformation, preprocessing and loading